Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Numerical experiments

-As extensively discussed in \cite{stanley_unfolding}, the OSB interval (i.e., using $\chi^2_{1, 0.05}$ in the optimization-based interval construction) produces empirically valid confidence intervals in all tested scenarios, albeit typically with over-coverage.
-In the scenarios considered in \cite{stanley_unfolding}, the underlying function generating the true histogram means ($\bx^* \in \mathbb{R}^{80}_+$) was relatively smooth, likely contributing to the over-coverage.
-As such, we present two true parameter settings for $\bx^*$ in \eqref{eq:unfolding} to highlight two advantages of our interval constructions over the OSB interval.
-First, we use the original smooth parameter setting from \cite{stanley_unfolding} to show how our intervals improve over-coverage relative to the OSB interval by reducing the expected interval length.
-Second, we present an ``adversarial'' setting where our interval constructions achieve nominal coverage while the OSB interval does not. \Cref{fig:unfolding_true_settings} shows the smooth and adversarial settings for $\bx^*$.
-We constructed the adversarial setting by first computing our interval constructions on the smooth setting and then looking at the maximum out-of-sample predicted quantile for a generated observation with a large predicted quantile.
+As extensively discussed in \cite{stanley_unfolding}, the OSB interval (i.e., using $\chi^2_{1, \alpha}$ in the optimization-based interval construction) produces empirically valid (though typically conservative) confidence intervals in all tested scenarios.
+Since the over-coverage in \cite{stanley_unfolding} is likely the result of relatively smooth mean vector ($\bx^* \in \mathbb{R}^{80}_+$), we present two true parameter settings for $\bx^*$ in \eqref{eq:unfolding} to highlight two advantages of our interval constructions over the OSB interval.
+First, we use the original smooth parameter setting from \cite{stanley_unfolding} to show improved over-coverage relative to the OSB interval via a reduction in the expected interval length.
+Second, we present an ``adversarial'' setting where our interval constructions achieve nominal coverage while the OSB interval does not.
+We constructed the adversarial setting (see \Cref{fig:unfolding_true_settings}) by first computing our interval constructions on the smooth setting and then looking at the maximum out-of-sample predicted quantile for a generated observation with a large predicted quantile.
 For each observation drawn within both settings, we draw $2.1 \times 10^{4}$ samples using the Polytope sampler as described by \Cref{alg:polytope_sampler}.